 - In addition to name searches on the DocFinder, AIM offers searches by license number, city and town.

 - A feature called the "pop-up disciplinary summary" makes it easier for consumers to quickly learn about a disciplinary action with a click of a button.

 - Another service offered by AIM in addition to DocFinder is the set-up of an online system for Board Disciplinary Orders and Decisions so that the public can access those more efficiently.

-DocFinder is No Charge - as of the April 28, 2004 AIM Annual Business Meeting - and that continues to be the policy in 2008.
+State Medical Boards can participate in DocFinder at no charge - as of the April 28, 2004 AIM Annual Business Meeting - and that continues to be the policy in 2008.